-RLST 101W World Religions in Dialogue (3)
+RLST 101W World Religions in Dialogue (4)

 How can learning about religion help us understand ourselves and others?
 This course will explore that question as we gain a sound basic understanding of Hinduism, Buddhism, Judaism, Islam, and the nature of religion.
 We’ll take four main approaches.
 First, we’ll use scholarly tools and critical-thinking skills that will help us understand religions, others, and ourselves better.
 Second, we’ll learn some of the major concepts that make these religions distinctive, and perhaps make them similar as well.
 Third, we’ll examine the diverse, changing ways these religions are lived today, including in case studies about how religions interact.
 Finally, each student will attend a service at a local religious congregation, either on one of our group trips (for instance, to the Hindu Temple and Cultural Center of Michiana, Temple Beth-El, or the Islamic Society of Michiana) or on their own, and will use what we’re learning in the course to reflect on their experience.
 This course also allows students to earn their Basic Writing requirement.

-RLST 101 Religion, Religious Studies, and Theology (3)
+RLST 101 Introduction to Religious Studies (3)

 This course will examine the nature of religion and the academic study of religion and theology.
 At the beginning of the first half of the semester we will consider ways of defining, studying, and understanding religion, with special attention to sacred action, sacred space, and sacred time.
 Then, we will explore religion as a human enterprise that is fundamentally embodied, physical, and material.
 In the next section of the course, we will learn important aspects of a few major world religions.
 In class we will study Judaism, Christianity, and Islam.
 Students will also have the opportunity to make site visits to area places of worship to enrich our sense of religious diversity.
 We will then consider ways in which people have experienced and conceived of God throughout various cultures and religious traditions.
 In the second half of the semester we will turn to theology.
 Through the use of modern Jewish, Christian, and Muslim narratives we will come to understand ways in which one’s theological views impact one’s life experiences and vice versa.
 Through the lens of stories, we will consider the relationship among religion, culture, and identity, paying particular attention to diversity within religions.
 This course will ask students to understand and critically evaluate a variety of interpretations of the nature of religion(s), ways of studying religion(s), and a range of theological models.
 Through attentive reading, critical reflection, thoughtful discussion, and creative writing, our notions of religion and theology will be both challenged and enriched.